observable-playground/observable-playground/src/examples/rxjs/files/auditTime.md

 <!--
 name:
 title:		auditTime
-pageTitle:	RxJS auditTime operator example
+pageTitle:	auditTime — RxJS operator example + marble diagram
 desc:		auditTime waits for the source stream to emit a value, waits for a given duration, and then emits the latest emitted value within that period.
 Then repeats this process:
 docsUrl:	https://rxjs.dev/api/operators/auditTime
 -->